 4. Will the replacement card have a new card number?

 Yes, the replacement card will be issued with a new card number.
-Participants who use online payments with a transit provider will need to update payment information with the new card number and expiration date.
+Participants who use online payments must update their transit provider's payment information with the new card number and expiration date.

-Each participant will have a NEW card number and must update their Van Pool operators and Transit Providers that store this information as soon as card is received to ensure successful transaction processing.
+Each participant gets a NEW card number and must update their Van Pool operators and Transit Providers that store this information as soon as card is received to ensure successful transaction processing.

 5. How long can I continue to use my existing JP Morgan card?